Cal Raleigh Player Props: Mariners vs. Cubs

-Cal Raleigh -- 0-for-2 in his most recent game -- will be in action for the Seattle Mariners versus the Chicago Cubs, with Hayden Wesneski on the hill, on April 11 at 7:40 PM ET.
+After going 2-for-5 with a double and an RBI in his last game, Cal Raleigh and the Seattle Mariners face the Chicago Cubs (who will start Marcus Stroman) at 2:20 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-2) against the Cubs.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double and an RBI) against the Cubs.

 Cal Raleigh Game Info & Props vs. the Cubs